Alexandria vs Speechify: Which Text-to-Speech Tool Is Better in 2026?

 Quick Summary

-Speechify launched in 2017 and has grown into one of the most widely known text-to-speech apps.
-It's particularly popular with students and people with dyslexia or ADHD who need to listen across multiple devices.
+Speechify is one of the most widely known text-to-speech apps, particularly popular with students and people with dyslexia or ADHD who need to listen across multiple devices.
 The platform's main strengths are its mobile apps, broad voice library (200+ voices in 60+ languages), and features like OCR scanning and AI summaries on the premium plan.

 Alexandria takes a different approach.
 Rather than building a cross-platform reading app, Alexandria is a Chrome extension that works on the web pages you're already reading.
 The focus is on accuracy of word-by-word sync, speed control on the free tier, and a privacy model that doesn't store your content.